👉

 • losing/or not having a local copy

-Can you imagine that according to TechCrunch even a GitLab sysadmin accidentally deleted a folder containing nearly 300GB of live production data making service unavailable for long hours?
+According to TechCrunch, even a GitLab sysadmin accidentally deleted a folder containing nearly 300GB of live production data, making the service unavailable for long hours.
 If it can happen to the biggest ones, it can happen to anyone.

 Cyberattacks and ransomware - the rising threat

-Do you know that ransomware attack attempts happen every 11 seconds?
+Do you know that ransomware attack attempts happen every 11 seconds, making a data breach response plan essential for every organization?
 Recently, Dropbox suffered a data breach as a result of a phishing attack.
 Bad actors gained access to credentials, data, and other secrets inside their internal GitHub repositories.
-Only in the last few months, the list of companies that fell victim to attacks on GitHub repositories, and as a result of a data leak, includes brands such as Toyota, Uber, Samsung, Twitch, and more.
+In the last few months, the list of companies that fell victim to attacks on GitHub repositories, and as a result of a data leak, includes brands such as Toyota, Uber, Samsung, Twitch, and more.

-We talked about how GitHub enterprise backup helps reduce the scale of ransomware attacks and their effects during a joint GitProtect and GitGuardian webinar, the recording of which you can still watch on YouTube.
+We discussed how GitHub enterprise backup helps reduce the scale of ransomware attacks and their effects during a joint GitProtect and GitGuardian webinar, the recording of which you can watch on YouTube.

 How to backup a GitHub repository